Ross Lake Provincial Park

 About This Park

 Ross Lake Park is popular with anglers, boaters and swimmers.
 A picnic area, beach, hiking trail and boat launch (electric motors only) offer opportunities for an enjoyable family picnic or evening stroll.
-This park offers a pleasant beach on the lake that is popular with locals for swimming and afternoon BBQ’s

 Park Size: 307 hectares